potdarsourabh100/Pomodoro-Timer/docs/requirment document.md

 - Continuous short beeps for 5s as final notification (optional).
 ### 4.4 Power Management
 - Powered by 2x 18650 cells in series.
-- 2S BMS to provide protection from over-voltage, over-discharge, and short-circuit.
+- 2S BMS to protect from over-voltage, over-discharge, and short-circuit.
-- Battery voltage monitoring via ADC to indicate low battery.
+- Battery voltage monitoring via ADC to indicate a low battery.
-- Low battery warning on display and buzzer beep pattern.
+- A low battery warning on display and a buzzer beep pattern.
 - Auto shutdown when battery is critically low.
 ### 4.5 Charging and USB Interface
 - USB port for: Charging the batteries (5V input)